Skip to content

 Gluteus Medius Trigger Point Pain Symptoms:

-Patients also may struggle with standing too long, getting in and out of the car, standing up from sitting, and shifting weight laterally from one foot to the other.
-Pain in the low back and upper buttock region (around the waistline) are signals that Gluteus Medius trigger points should be investigated [1].
+Patients may also struggle with standing too long, getting in and out of the car, standing up from sitting, and shifting weight laterally from one foot to the other.
+Pain in the lower back and upper buttock region (around the waistline) are signals that Gluteus Medius trigger points should be investigated [1].

 How To Release Gluteus Medius Trigger Points:

-The best tool to release Gluteus Medius trigger points is the QL Claw device.
-With the QL Claw, you can massage trigger points in all 5 muscles that contribute to lower back pain - and Gluteus Medius is high on that list.
-The Ramp portion of the Claw offers a nice base of support on the tailbone while the Trigger portion releases Gluteus Medius trigger points like none other.
-Own your pain with QL Claw today!
+We love QL Claw because you can release trigger points in the 5 main muscles that cause lower back pain when tight - and Gluteus Medius is high on that list.
+The flat/ramp portion of the Claw provides a nice base of support on the tailbone while the knuckle/trigger portion falls right into the Gluteus Medius trigger points.
+Check it out at the link below!

-Gluteus Medius Trigger Point Release Using the QL Claw Device
+Gluteus Medius Trigger Point Release Using QL Claw

-Gluteus Medius Trigger Point Release Using the QL Claw
+Video: Gluteus Medius Trigger Point Release Using QL Claw

-Check out the links below on Gluteus Medius release and our Gluteus Medius release tool to rid yourself of Gluteus Medius trigger points for good!
+Check out the links below on a Gluteus Medius release tutorial and QL Claw below.
+Get rid of Gluteus Medius trigger points and get back into that sport or activity you have been missing!

 QL Claw